dakomura/SegPath_code/README.md

 The slides should be scanned at 40x magnification.

+output:
+- patch image file, which ends with `_HE.png`
+- patch image file, which ends with `_IHC_nonrigid.png`

+The HE and IF-image pair files have the same prefix in its name.

 ### `2_CELL.run_cellpose.py`
 This script runs Cellpose to the extrated patches (for cell segmentation).